-The stock structure of Patagonian toothfish in the Southwest Atlantic is still poorly understood.
-On a larger spatial scale, there is a well-documented genetic differentiation between toothfish found on the Patagonian Shelf and around South Georgia and South Sandwich Islands (Shaw et al. 2004, Rogers et al. 2006, Canales-Aguirre et al. 2018).
-However, toothfish population structure across the Patagonian Shelf is less certain, and it is not yet clear whether there are several separate self-sustaining populations or one large meta-population (Parker 2015).
-The existence of separate spawning populations south of Diego Ramirez Islands in Chilean waters and the eastern Burdwood Banks in Falkland Islands waters has been proposed (Laptikhovsky et al. 2006, Arana 2009); with otolith microchemistry analysis indicating that larvae settling on the Falkland Shelf originate from a combination of these two spatially distinct areas (Ashford et al. 2012).
-Early tagging work undertaken in Falkland Islands waters showed high site fidelity and limited movement of adult toothfish (Brown et al. 2013), leading to the conclusion that the part of the stock targeted by the longline fishery (primarily older, adult individuals) is most likely confined to Falkland Islands waters.
+Many questions still remain surrounding the stock structure of Patagonian toothfish in the southwest Atlantic.
+On a larger spatial scale, there is well-documented genetic differentiation between toothfish found on the Patagonian Shelf and around South Georgia and South Sandwich Islands (Shaw et al. 2004; Rogers et al. 2006; Canales-Aguirre et al. 2018, Arkhipkin et al. 2022).
+However, toothfish population structure across the Patagonian Shelf is less certain in the context of where it fits into a possible stock structure continuum, extending across possible sympatric discrete, spatially complex (e.g. metapopulation or source-sink) and panmictic population structures (Ciannelli et al. 2013, Hawkins et al. 2016, Cadrin 2020).

+The existence of separate spawning populations south of Diego Ramirez Islands in Chilean waters and the eastern Burdwood Banks in Falkland Islands waters have been identified (Laptikhovsky et al. 2006, Arana 2009); with otolith microchemistry analysis suggesting that larvae settling on the

+Falkland Shelf originate from a combination of these two spatially distinct areas (Ashford et al. 2012).
+Annual spawning migrations have been inferred for Patagonian toothfish from foraging areas on the Patagonian shelf and slope located in the north and east of the Falkland Islands to spawning areas on the Burdwood Bank (Laptikhovsky et al. 2006).
+However, early satellite-tagging work undertaken in Falkland Islands waters showed high site fidelity and limited movement of adult toothfish (Brown et al. 2013), leading to the conclusion that the part of the stock targeted by the longline fishery (primarily older, adult individuals) is most likely confined to Falkland Islands waters.

-In order to build on these early studies and to get a better understanding of the toothfish stock structure within Patagonian Shelf (and especially Falkland Islands waters) a range of methodologies were employed by FIFD, most notably: otolith shape analysis, life-history aspects, otolith microchemistry analysis, genetic studies and the re-establishment of a large-scale tag-recapture program using conventional and satellite tags (Randhawa and Lee 2016).
+Results from a recent genetic study suggests two independent evolutionary lineages within the 'D. eleginoides' complex and their differentiation into two distinct taxonomic entities as separate species based on genomic and morphometric data (Arkhipkin et al. 2022).
+Results of Arkhipkin et al. (2022) also implied a complex level of restricted connectivity between local populations of Patagonian toothfish, specifically between fish captured from (1) southern Chile and the Falkland Islands; and (2) Falkland Islands and the high seas (North of Falkland Islands), illustrating the Falkland Islands as an intermediate zone of mixing.

-Results obtained from otolith shape analyses revealed high site fidelity of adult fish across localised regions of the Patagonian Shelf, including southern Chile, the Burdwood Bank, and the continental slope to the north-east of the Falkland Islands (Lee et al. 2018).
-However, the extent to which these groups functioned as discrete stocks remained unclear.
-Recent work was therefore undertaken to assess the spatial-temporal persistence (stability) of toothfish nursery area hotspots around the Falkland Islands and to describe their subsequent ontogenetic migration pathways into their adult deep-water habitats (Lee et al. 2021).
+Otolith shape analyses revealed high site fidelity across their distribution, and possible stock separation among early adult fish within localised areas on the Patagonian Shelf (Lee et al. 2018).
+Based on these results limited mixing appeared to occur between southern Chile and Burdwood Bank spawning areas; and feeding grounds off the continental slope and deep-sea plains to the north-east of the Falkland Islands (Lee et al. 2018).

+Analyses of abundance distributions were undertaken to assess the spatial-temporal persistence (stability) of toothfish nursery area hotspots around the Falkland Islands and to describe their subsequent ontogenetic migration pathways into their adult deep-water habitats (Lee et al. 2021).
 Results indicate spatially discrete hotspots exhibiting high temporal variability.
 This variability is defined through oceanographic influence that drives larval dispersal and survival on the Shelf.
 Juvenile toothfish appear to follow persistent ontogenetic migrations, linking distinct recruitment areas with their respective component of the adult population on the Patagonian slope.
-Results highlighted further research objectives aimed at (1) the identification of the extent of any potential adult migratory behaviour from non-spawning to spawning areas amongst the adult component of the population arise from a single or multiple spawning areas.
+Evidence of mixing among cohort groups during their ontogenetic migration into deep-sea adult habitats was limited, reflecting a mixed population based on oceanographically defined egg and larval dispersal.